hugoledoux/startinpy/paper/paper.md

   1. Libraries written in pure Python are too slow for modern datasets.
 Indeed, with a recent lidar scanner, we can easily collect 50 samples/$m^2$ (compared to 1 or 2 samples/$m^2$ a mere 15 years ago), which means that a 1$km^2$ area can contain around 50 million samples.
 Since constructing a DT requires several steps, if those steps are implemented in Python then the library becomes very slow.
   2. The data structure of the DT is not exposed; only a list of vertices and triangles (triplets of vertex identifiers) are returned.
 This means that the user has to build a graph to be able to find the adjacent triangles of a given one, or to find all the triangles that are incident to a given vertex (eg to calculate the normal).
   3. Both SciPy and Triangle construct a 2D DT in a *batch* operation: the DT for a set of points is constructed and cannot be modified after construction.
 Constructing *incrementally* a DT has several benefits: one can for instance construct a simplified TIN that best approximates the original terrain with only 10% of the points, see @Garland95 for different strategies.
 Also, the existing libraries do not allow the removal/deletion of points, which is useful when outliers are identified (by analysing the neighbouring triangles).
   4. While a 2D DT should be calculated, the *z*-values of the points should also be preserved.
-Some libraries allow us to attach extra information to a vertex, but most often one has to build auxiliary data structure in Python to manage those, which is error-prone, tedious, and makes operations in 3D complex operations (eg calculating the slope of an area, calculating the normal of a vertex, estimating the elevation with spatial interpolation, calculating volumes).
+Some libraries allow us to attach extra information to a vertex, but most often one has to build an auxiliary data structure in Python to manage those.
+Doing so is error-prone, tedious, and makes operations in 3D more complex (eg calculating the slope of an area, calculating the normal of a vertex, estimating the elevation with spatial interpolation, calculating volumes).

 # Design and details of startinpy